African swine fever (ASF), a virus that affects pigs and wild boar, has been identified in Belgium.

 - death in 2-10 days on average

 All age groups are equally susceptible.
 Mortality rates may be as high as 100%.
-There has never been an outbreak of African swine fever in Great Britain.
+There has never been an outbreak of ASF in Great Britain.

 African swine fever is a notifiable animal disease.
 If you suspect it, you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.